 • An important event in my life (or several) and how it affected me – getting to know me.

-• What I did over my summer vacation that has to me prepared (or unprepared) for the new school year.
-Does how I spend my time outside of school affect how successful I am in school?
+• What did I do over my summer vacation that has prepared me (or failed to prepare me) for the new school year?
+Does the way I spend my time outside of school affect my success in school?

-• What are some habits, behaviors, routines, and systems that will lead to me having a successful school year?
+• What are some habits, behaviors, routines, and systems that will help me have a successful school year?